Rose Bay to Watsons Bay Walk, Including the Hermitage Foreshore Track

 The walking trail to Watsons Bay starts at Rose Bay ferry wharf.
 From there, simply make your way to the north end of Rose Bay beach, past Lyne Park and Tingira Memorial Park.

 At Dumaresq Reserve, find the public steps that lead to New South Head Road.
 From there, take a left-turn into Tivoli Avenue and left again into Bayview Hill road.
 You will now soon see the sign for the start of the Hermitage Foreshore Walk.
-Let the fun begin!
+Let the adventure begin!

 Hermitage Foreshore Track